 No new shares have been provided as remuneration to directors in the current or prior year, under the Employee Share Plan.
+The Company has closed the Plan and will not be issuing shares under this Plan.

 C. Employment contracts of directors